 - Regularly audit your partner's sign-up process to ensure that it meets best practices for address collection.

-- Inbox Monitor: Use Inbox Monitor to look for major swings in deliverability.
+- Everest: Use Everest to look for major swings in deliverability and decreases in sending reputation.
 These may indicate a new list or list source is in use.

-- Reputation Monitor and Certification: Use these products to get spam trap, complaint, and unknown user rate data.
+- Certification: Use Certification to get spam trap, complaint, and unknown user rate data.
 These rates may show corresponding increases that can help when researching list-related issues